-The Governing Body of the COP federation and the Management Committee of Palatine Primary School is committed to safeguarding and promoting the welfare of all our children.
+The Governing Body of the Thrive federation and the Management Committee of Palatine Primary School is committed to safeguarding and promoting the welfare of all our children.
 We expect all staff and volunteers to share this commitment.

 Safeguarding is a high priority in our community because of the vulnerability of the children that we teach.
 We believe every pupil, member of staff and visitor deserves to be safe and to feel safe within our school.